Remedy Entertainment: Diversifying portfolio (2016–present)

 Remedy underwent several management changes from 2015 to 2016.
 Chief executive officer (CEO) Matias Myllyrinne left Remedy to join Wargaming, with former CEO of RedLynx, Tero Virtala, replacing him and the interim CEO Markus Mäki.
 Virtala's appointment was made to help Remedy transition into a multi-project studio, so that each game would have a shorter development cycle.
 In 2017, Remedy launched an initial public offering to raise funds to develop projects concurrently, and became a public company listed on the NASDAQ First North Finland exchange.
 The company announced they were working on the single-player component of Smilegate's free-to-play first-person shooter Crossfire 2 (later renamed as CrossfireX).
 Its predecessor, Crossfire, was one of the highest-grossing video games of all time by 2016.
 Remedy is also working on a new version of the original Crossfire, called Crossfire HD.
 After the announcement, Remedy began teasing its next project, codenamed P7.
 505 Games provided support in marketing and publishing in addition to a fund of €7.75 million to assist in the game's development.
-The game, titled Control, was released for Microsoft Windows, PlayStation 4 and Xbox One on 27 August 2019, and was the first game developed by Remedy for a Sony platform since Max Payne 2.
+The game, titled Control, was released for PlayStation 4, Windows, and Xbox One on 27 August 2019, and was the first game developed by Remedy for a Sony platform since Max Payne 2.
 Control sold over two million units by March 2021 and won several gaming awards, and has since had ports to the Nintendo Switch (via cloud streaming).

 An unnamed third project has also been in development in tandem with CrossfireX and Control.
 A small 15-person team dedicated to creating multiplayer and live titles known as "Vanguard", was established in 2018.

 A television show based on Alan Wake was announced in September 2018 with Lake attached as its executive producer.
 Remedy fully acquired the publishing rights to Alan Wake in July 2019 from Microsoft, including a one-time €2.5 million royalty payment from the series' performance.

-Remedy and Epic Games announced in March 2020 that they had established a two-game publishing deal with plans for release in the next few years, both within the same franchise.
-One was a larger, AAA-style game that was already in pre-production, while the second was a smaller-scale project yet to be started.
+In March 2020, Remedy and Epic Games announced that they had established a two-game publishing deal with plans for release in the next few years, both within the same franchise.
+One was a larger, AAA-style game that was already in pre-production. while the second was a smaller-scale project yet to be started.
 Under the terms of the deal, Remedy would retain full creative control of the development process and intellectual property, while Epic will fully back development costs; following release, once Epic has recouped its backing Epic and Remedy will split profits 50/50.
-The larger game is part of Remedy's "shared universe" between Alan Wake and Control, which Lake said they have had the idea of developing for ten years.
-The smaller title was Alan Wake Remastered; the larger title entered full production in Aug 2021.
+The larger game is part of Remedy's "shared universe" between Alan Wake and Control.
+Lake said they have had the idea of developing for ten years, even as far back with Max Payne references within Alan Wake, and Quantum Break teasing elements of Alan Wake.
+The smaller title was Alan Wake Remastered, released in October 2021; the larger title, Alan Wake 2, entered full production in Aug 2021 and was released in October 2023.